SSWConsulting/SSW.Rules.Content/rules/do-you-add-end-screen-to-your-youtube-videos/rule.md

 ---
 seoDescription: Do you add end screens to your YouTube videos?
 Learn how to keep viewers engaged by adding a call-to-action (CTA) at the end of your video.
 type: rule
-title: Do you add end screen to your YouTube videos?
+title: Videos - Do you add end screen to your YouTube videos?
 guid: ddc1af04-cd76-4096-95aa-12626d12491f
 uri: do-you-add-end-screen-to-your-youtube-videos
 created: 2018-07-27T00:10:17.0000000Z